Snevver/SecDesk-Security-Management-System/README.md

-# SecDesk Project
+# SecDesk Security Management System

 ---

 This is a project developed for SecDesk, aimed at improving the presentation of vulnerabilities found in customer applications.

 ## Overview

-The SecDesk project provides:
+The SecDesk Security Management System provides:

 - A centralized database for storing accounts and penetration test results
 - Different access levels for customers, SecDesk workers, and administrators
 - A detailed overview for each vulnerabilities per target that a customer can view.